Gigaspaces/insightedge-training/README.md

 2. Unzip the package.

+3. Replace the license key under gigaspaces-insightedge-enterprise-14.5.0/gs-license.txt

-3. cd $GS_HOME/bin
+4. cd $GS_HOME/bin
    ./gs.sh maven install

-4. Clone this repository:
+5. Clone this repository:
    git clone https://github.com/Gigaspaces/insightedge-training

-5. Move the cloned Data folder from this repository.
+6. Move the cloned Data folder from this repository.
 The Data folder and gigaspaces install directory should have the same parent directory.

 Note regarding Zeppelin: